ErianTrotland/RGB_Splitter/README.md

 # RGB_Splitter
-After Effects script that splits a layer into its red, green, and blue channel.
+After Effects script that splits a layer into its red, green, and blue color channel.

 Tutorial: